babyfish-ct/kimmer/doc/kimmer-sql/README.md

 4. Exposed
 5. Ktorm

 Why provide a new SQL DSL?

+Because they can't meet the design requirements of the high level framework[graphql-provider](https://github.com/babyfish-ct/graphql-provider).

 1. **Dynamic table joins**